Home

 What are the effects of negative thinking?

-The following are some of the most common effects of negative thinking:
+These are some of the most common effects of negative thinking:

 • Feeling down.
 The extent of negative feelings can go from anger, frustration, irritability, to even anxiety and depression, passing through many other feelings, none of them pleasant.